Spacer-im/Challenges/Literacy/MoonStory.md

 ### Problem

-Colonization of the Moon has been excited spacer long ago.
+Colonization of the Moon has been excited spacers long ago.
 Let's dream about it but in Sci-Fi style.

 Write a short story about a moon colony (or colonies).